mbrandonw/mbrandonw.github.io/_drafts/2015-02-10-algebraic-structure-and-protocols.markdown

 [2, 3, 5] <> Array.e()  // [2, 3, 5]
 ```

+There should of course be corresponding QuickCheck tests to verifty that each of the proposed identity elements satisfy the necessary axioms.

 The fact that monoids have a distinguished element means that we can provide an even simpler reduce:

 ```swift